thomas-alexandre-milvue/THERAPIXEL-REPORT-WORKFLOW/README.md

 ### 3️⃣  Call Gemini
 `gemini_reporter.py` sends the structured JSON and template snippets to Gemini.
-The model replies with a complete Markdown report ready for clinicians.
+The model replies with a JSON block containing a list of Markdown lines:
+`{"lines": ["..."]}`.
+`gemini_reporter.py` joins these lines into the final Markdown report ready for clinicians.

 ### 4️⃣  (Optional) Convert to DOCX
 If needed, Jinja or Pandoc can reformat the Markdown into a DOCX report: